uofajillian/edx-documentation/en_us/xblock/source/concepts/fields.rst

   .. note::
     When you use the **All** scope, there is potential for name conflicts.
-If you have two fields of the same name with the scope **All** in different XBlocks types, both fields point to the same data.
+If you have two fields of the same name with the scope **All** in different XBlock types, both fields point to the same data.
 Therefore you should use caution when using **All**.

 =================================